Sariska fire shrinks further, flames confined to 'just one hillock' | Science-Environment

 Sariska fire shrinks further, flames confined to 'just one hillock'

-A fire raged within Rajasthans Sariska Tiger Reserve for the fourth day on Wednesday but the flames were now confined to a just one pocket, after a fire-fighting operation involving 200 people and two IAF helicopters, officials said.The fire was brought under control by nearly 80 percent till the evening.
+A fire raged within Rajasthans Sariska Tiger Reserve for the fourth day on Wednesday but the flames were now confined to a just one pocket, after a firefighting operation involving 400 people and two IAF helicopters, officials said.The fire was brought under control by nearly 80 percent till the evening.

 - Country: